 Drive the rim roads at Canyon de Chelly: Visit one of the most spectacular natural wonders in the Southwest—it rivals the Grand...
 Read more

-With roots tracing back more than 12,000 years, Native Americans have lived in Arizona for hundreds of generations.
-Today more than...
+With roots tracing back thousands of years, Native Americans have lived in Arizona for hundreds of generations.
+Today, more than 250,000...
 Read more

 The first inhabitants of the canyons arrived more than 2,000 years ago—anthropologists call them the basket makers, because baskets were...
 Read more